Skip to content

 }

-Each field accepts a single string or a fallback list — if the carrier renames a header next month, update the list, no code change.
+Each field accepts a single string or a fallback list.
+If the carrier renames a header next month, update the list; no code change is needed.

 CLI usage